 28.6.
-Prior use - subsection 44(4)
+Prior use - s 44(4)

 Date Published

 Subsection 44(4) makes provision for the prior use of a trade mark in Australia, used continuously during a period beginning on a date before the priority date for the registration of a cited trade mark and ending on the priority date for the registration of the applicant's trade mark.
 That is, use of the applicant’s trade mark must have commenced in Australia before the priority date of the cited registration or application, and have been continuous at least up until the priority date of the applicant’s application.
-Under these circumstances, subsection 44(4) provides that the Registrar may not reject the application because of the existence of the other trade mark.
+Under these circumstances, s 44(4) provides that the Registrar may not reject the application because of the existence of the other trade mark.

 The priority date for registration of the cited trade mark is readily accessible from the Register; the remaining matters must be established by the applicant.